Zoeseph/zoeseph.github.io/_posts/2019-05-15-workshops-and-work-parties.md

 #
 # Content
 #
-subheadline: "Pushing on..."
+subheadline: "May 15th 2019"
 title: "Workshops and Work Parties"
-teaser: "...and no sleep!"
+teaser: "...no sleep and pushing on!"
 categories:
   - blog
 tags: